zoeabryant/blog-archive/_posts/2014-08-14-apple-script-date.markdown

 ---
 layout: post
-title:  "Can I create a keyboard shortcut to write the current date and time?"
+title:  "Creating a keyboard shortcut to write the current date and time"
 date:   2014-08-14 18:10:12
 tags:
 - apple mac